freeletics/khonshu/docs/codegen/get-started.md

     This is based on the separate [Renderer library](https://github.com/gabrielittner/renderer) which separates the view/ui logic from Fragments or other framework classes.
     Similar to composables above a Renderer receives a state object and emits actions.
-Codegen has a `@RendererFragment` annotation which needs to be added to the Renderer class.
-This will then generate a `Fragment` called `KhonshuExampleUiFragment` and a Dagger component.
+Codegen has a `@RendererDestination` annotation which needs to be added to the Renderer class.
+This will then generate a `Fragment` called `KhonshuExampleUiFragment`, a Dagger component and a `NavDestination` that uses the given `route` and the generated Fragment.

     ```kotlin
-    @RendererFragment(
+    @RendererDestination(
-        scope = ExampleScope::class,
+        route = ExampleRoute::class,
         parentScope = AppScope::class, // AppScope is the default value and can be omitted
         stateMachine = ExampleStateMachine::class,
+        destinationType = DestintionType.SCREEN, // SCREEN is the default value and can be omitted
+        destinationScope = AppScope::class, // AppScope is the default value and can be omitted
     )
     internal class ExampleRenderer @AssistedInject constructor(
         @Assisted private val binding: ExampleViewBinding,